[Tolen Ren's memory]

 JANEWAY: Do you have any idea who the victim was?

-KIM [OC]: The Banean Minister of Science introduced us to him just
+[OC]: The Banean Minister of Science introduced us to him just after

-TOLEN REN: So, on the other side of the galaxy.
+TOLEN: So, from the other side of the galaxy.

-KIM: Sevnty thousand light years, give or take a few.
+KIM: Seventy thousand light years, give or take a few.

-MINISTER KRAY: If anybody on this world can help you, Professor Ren
+KRAY: If anybody on this world can help you, Professor Ren can.
+He's

-can.
-He's developed four generations of navigational arrays for our
+developed four generations of navigational arrays for our ships.

-TOLEN REN: We have to stay one step ahead of our neighbours the
+TOLEN: We have to stay one step ahead of our neighbours the Numiri.
+Did

 KIM: It's all here.

-TOLEN REN: Splendid.
-Why don't we begin to look it over at my home
+TOLEN: Splendid.
+Why don't we begin to look it over at my home this

-TOLEN REN: Come on now, Neeka, stop that racket.
+TOLEN: Come on now, Neeka, stop that racket.
 They're friends.
+That's

 don't think of the common courtesies.
-She's really wonderful about, uh,
+She's really wonderful about, er,

 tolerating my dreadful manners.